 Review Article: It should be a critical review of the work which includes theoretical illustrations and numerical examples in the field of engineering.

-CSES Journal allows the authors’ to follow their own way.
+JSDNM allows the authors’ to follow their own way.
 But authors are requested to follow the reference and citation format of the journal as given below.
 The manuscript size should not exceed 6 MB, if it exceeds 6 MB then figures should be submitted separately.
 Manuscript should be submitted in Word Doc file.